 The above picture shows a typical normal variation up day where the range extension happens in the ‘G’ period and the length of range extension is 2x Initial Balance.

-Profile shape is vertical, elongated and very few price rotation and clear sign of one sided trend right from the beginning.
+Profile shape is vertical, elongated and very few price rotation and a clear sign of one-sided trend right from the beginning.
 And the Value Area is typically very large on a trend day.
 Risk-Reward Ratio is typically higher for a day trader during Trend Days.

 Double Distribution Day

-Double Distribution is an imbalance profile where Initial Balance is small and the first price rotation (1st Balance Region) happens at Initial Balance.
+Double Distribution is an imbalance profile and one form of trend day where Initial Balance is small and the first price rotation (1st Balance Region) happens at Initial Balance.
 Then, the larger timeframe traders take control and drive the price in one direction.
 In the later session, another price rotation happens at the other side of the edge(2nd Balance Region).
 Both the price rotation regions should be separated by single prints.
 Risk-Reward Ratio is typically higher for a day trader during Double Distribution Days.